-No questions
+No questions.

 TGbd (slide #53)

 Comments from LB 259 were discussed during the session and also completed.
 There will be a motion to approve a re-circulation letter ballot with D4.0 and another motion to request the EC to consider a conditional SA Ballot.